joselado/quantum-honeycomp/README.md

 ![Alt text](screenshots/zzqh.png?raw=true "Landau levels in a massive zigzag honeycomb ribbon")

 ## Twisted bilayer graphene
-Bandstructure and local density of states of twisted bilayer graphene at the magic angle, showing the emergence of a flat band, which an associated triangular density of states https://journals.aps.org/prb/abstract/10.1103/PhysRevB.82.121407
+Bandstructure and local density of states of twisted bilayer graphene at the magic angle, showing the emergence of a flat band, with an associated triangular density of states https://journals.aps.org/prb/abstract/10.1103/PhysRevB.82.121407
 ![Alt text](screenshots/tbg.png?raw=true "Magic angle twisted bilayer graphene")